Johswald/Bayesian-FlowNet/README.md

 There are evaluation scripts for FlyingChairs, Sintel (clean / final) and Kitti datasets provided, e.g.

     python eval_var_flownet_s.py --dropout True/False

 They either evaluate

-the standart FlowNetS by parameter: --dropout False
+the standart FlowNetS by parameter:

+    --dropout False

 or

-scaling the weights to fixed weights magnitudes after dropout training (parameters: --dropout True / --is_training False)
+scaling the weights to fixed weights magnitudes after dropout training, parameters:

+    --dropout True / --is_training False

 or

 by loading one test example and creating a minibatch (of size = FLAGS.batchsize) of the same image
-and average results of the minibatch, parameters: --dropout True.
+and average results of the minibatch, parameters:

+    --dropout True.

-Through variances of the minibatches results (random dropout -> different thinned models) on the same image but inference on "different" modells, confidence images can be created.
+Through variances of the minibatches results on the same image but inference on "different" models, confidence images can be created.